Parents wonder how to help their child cope with the sometimes overwhelming experience of trick or treating.

 Some children may become upset over something that seems insignificant to you but it is difficult for them to handle due to the crowds, noise, unfamiliarity, and all the strangers in costumes.

-Some children (and adults) will experience sensory overload while going out trick or treating because it is busy, noisy, and bright with lights, flashing lights and decorations and a lot of sensory information to process.
+Some children (and adults) will experience sensory overload while going out trick or treating because it is busy, noisy, and bright with lights, flashing lights and decorations, and a lot of sensory information to process.
 You can also learn more about sensory disorders and sensory overload.
 Finally, there is a big link between autism, anxiety, and sensory overload, especially for children.

 Help children (of all ages) practice the new skills they are learning and enjoy the parts of trick or treating that are the right fit for them.